 Call our Taxpayer Advocate at 1-877-777-4778 or for TTY/TDD 1-800-829-4059.

 What if I think I’m a victim of identity theft?

-Please contact us at the number listed on the top right corner of your notice.
-Refer to the IRS Identity Theft resource page for more information.
+Call us at the number listed on the top right corner of your notice.
+See the IRS Identity Theft resource page for more information.

 Tips for next year

 Consider filing your taxes electronically.
 Filing online can help you avoid mistakes and find credits and deductions that you may qualify for.
 In many cases you can file for free.
 Learn more about e-file.